automationiberia/superadmin/README.md

 Having said that, the following questions must be answered:

 - Where should be stored?
   - As configuration must be versioned and inmutable, git repositories are perfect for it.
-Also it could be leverage git features, practices and methodologies to be applied in the configuration, that must start treat it as Code.
+Also it could be leveraged of git features, practices and methodologies to be applied in the configuration, that must start treat it as Code.
 - How to structure it?
   - A directory structure will provide flexibility and scalability to organize in a logical manner the configuration.
 - How do we handle sensitive data?